jiegec/awesome-stars/README.md

 - [joewalnes/websocketd](https://github.com/joewalnes/websocketd) - Turn any program that uses STDIN/STDOUT into a WebSocket server.
 Like inetd, but for WebSockets.
 - [cockroachdb/cockroach](https://github.com/cockroachdb/cockroach) - CockroachDB - the open source, cloud-native distributed SQL database.
 - [gravitational/teleconsole](https://github.com/gravitational/teleconsole) - Command line tool to share your UNIX terminal and forward local TCP ports to people you trust.
-- [gravitational/teleport](https://github.com/gravitational/teleport) - The easiest, most secure way to access infrastructure.
+- [gravitational/teleport](https://github.com/gravitational/teleport) - Protect access to all of your infrastructure.
 - [yanyiwu/gojieba](https://github.com/yanyiwu/gojieba) - "结巴"中文分词的Golang版本
 - [apptainer/singularity](https://github.com/apptainer/singularity) - Singularity has been renamed to Apptainer as part of us moving the project to the Linux Foundation.
 This repo has been persisted as a snapshot right before the changes.
 - [owenthereal/ccat](https://github.com/owenthereal/ccat) - Colorizing `cat`